mit-cml/yrtoolkit/yr/tutorials/facemesh.md

 Ears:
 * Width is set to the distance between the cheek and the nose.
-* These have square bounding boxes, so we can set the width and height to be the same
+* These have square-shaped bounding boxes, so we can set the width and height to be the same

 ## Test your App
 Now you will use the AI Companion to check that your app works.
 Please note that an Emulator cannot be used in the testing as it does not support MIT App Inventor Extensions like FaceExtension.